abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 As monastics, it’s worth keeping in mind where our focus is.
 It is not on worldly skills such as well-honed public speaking.
-The Buddha said that in former times the monks who were respected and praised were those who lived and trained in the forest and put effort into practice, but later, respect and praise went to the monks who had good speaking skills.
+The Buddha said that in former times, the monks who were respected and praised were those who lived and trained in the forest and put effort into practice, but later, respect and praise went to the monks who had good speaking skills.
 Skills, talents, and even an ability to give good Dhamma talks